GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 2024-03-28: DEA Sandbox outage

 DEA is currently working on a solution to this issue.
-See more information below.
+See below for more information.

 2024-03-21: We have received notice from NASA that Direct Broadcast satellite downloads from the Terra satellite are currently unavailable.
 This means that Terra-derived [DEA Hotspots](https://hotspots.dea.ga.gov.au/) are unavailable until further notice.